awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-inventory-java.md

 1. Wait for the job to complete\.

-   Most Amazon Glacier jobs take about four hours to complete\.
    You must wait until the job output is ready for you to download\.
 If you have either set a notification configuration on the vault, or specified an Amazon Simple Notification Service \(Amazon SNS\) topic when you initiated the job, Amazon Glacier sends a message to the topic after it completes the job\.

    You can also poll Amazon Glacier by calling the `describeJob` method to determine job completion status\.
 However, using an Amazon SNS topic for notification is the recommended approach\.
 The code example given in the following section uses Amazon SNS for Amazon Glacier to publish a message\.